Discover the ultimate American muscle car: Get the lowdown on the sixth-generation Ford Mustang S550 with our comprehensive buying guide.

-The Ford Mustang S550 previewed in the USA in December 2013, beginning production at Ford’s Flat Rock factory in Michigan the following summer.
+The Ford Mustang S550 previewed in the US in December 2013, beginning production at Ford’s Flat Rock factory in Michigan the following summer.
 Boasting fabulously aggressive styling, the new machine was offered with a choice of four-cylinder, V6 and V8 engines, manual or automatic transmission, two-door coupé (so-called fastback) or convertible bodystyles and a variety of trim levels.
 Unlike its predecessor (the S197), the 2015 MY (model year) Mustang featured independent rear suspension and – for the first time – a factory-built option of right-hand drive.

 Here’s how to get your hands on some throbbing muscle…